Spazzy757/paul/README.md

 * New PR Message: Paul will post a review message when a new PR is created (condition: wont post message if maintainer opens PR)
 * Pull Request Limiter: Paul will close PR's for a user if they have more than x amount of pull requests already open (see configuration).
 This will limit the amount of **Work In Progress**
 * Empty Pull Requests: Does not allow Empty Descriptions, two levels, enforced means Paul will close the Pull Request with a message, without enforced Paul will just send a review saying to add a description
+* Label Stale Pull Requests: This setting will mark Pull Requests stale if they have not been updated within the specified days

 ## Configuration